Frequently Asked Questions

 The City of Austin only recognizes Minority-Owned Business Enterprise (MBE), Women-Owned Business Enterprise (WBE), and Small Business Enterprise (SBE) certification from the Small & Minority Business Resources (SMBR) Department for our locally funded projects.

-The Small & Minority Business Resources (SMBR) staff will contact you and let you know that you have been identified as a subcontractor on a project.
+Small and Minority Business Resources (SMBR) staff will contact you and let you know that you have been identified as a subcontractor or subconsultant on a Compliance Plan to confirm the anticipated scope of work and contract value.
 You can also contact the Prime Contractor to verify if your company has been selected.
+You may also review City Council agendas for contract award information here.

 Contact SMBR without delay.

-SMBR will contact the appropriate City staff to determine if the City has made payments to the Contractor.
+SMBR will follow up with the appropriate City staff to determine if the City has made payments to the Contractor.

 If the prime has been paid by the City, then SMBR will research further by gathering additional information and coordinating meeting with all parties to determine non-payment issues.